 Needless to say, the residents of Eureka that wished to participate in the event were not happy about the cancellation, and some expressed their disappointment with the movement’s leaders.
 “I understand wanting a diverse group,” Amy Sawyer Long told the Washington Times.
 “However, we live in a predominantly white area … not to mention how is it beneficial to cancel?
 No matter the race people still want their voices heard.”

 By relying on an intersectional approach to its operations, the Women’s March has managed to alienate white and Jewish women, and it is likely that it repulsed other minorities in the organization who are less fixated on race and sexuality.
 For this reason, some of the group’s branches either dissolved or separated themselves from the parent organization.

 Indeed, the women in Eureka have decided to go forward with their own spectacle on January 19, the date of the original march – though the parent organization has declared a boycott of the event.

 Intersectionality might make an effective political weapon when one needs to hurl baseless accusations of bigotry at their political opponents.
 But it is terrible as a platform for a nationwide movement.
 The natural result of a large group of people who are more intent on proving that they are bigger victims than the other is a total collapse.
 Some groups are bound to be marginalized, and it is not easy to grow a movement by promoting an ideology that is inherently divisive.
-There are great lessons for progressives in this, though history and today’s political climate hint they will go unlearned.We value your comments!
-Please weigh in on our comment section below.
+There are great lessons for progressives in this, though history and today’s political climate hint they will go unlearned.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com